xanlab/check_mysqlrouter/README.md

 # check_mysqlrouter
-A super simple web app to report the status of mysqlrouter service over port 80
+A super simple app to report the status of mysqlrouter service over port 80

-## Requirements

-pip

 ## Usage
 Clone this repo in ``` /var ``` and run ``` sh setup.sh ```